Attestation

 }

-The active verification key is published at https://www.stratalize.com/api/trust/signing-key as JSON: public_key (SPKI DER, base64), algorithm: "Ed25519", key_version, and usage.
-This is not a JWKS document; consumers must import SPKI as shown above.
+The active verification key is published at https://www.stratalize.com/api/trust/signing-key as JSON: a keys array with algorithm: "ML-DSA-65" (hex public key, NIST FIPS 204), current_algorithm, and legacy_public_key for pre-migration verification.
+This is not a JWKS document; consumers select the matching keys[] entry by algorithm.

 Rotation.
 Keys rotate on a quarterly cadence for operational hygiene.
 After rotation, prior keys remain valid for verifying historically signed responses for one year.
 The envelope’s public_key_url always points at the current fetch path; callers should key cache entries by key_version when present in the signing-key JSON.